 To keep the connection to team and company culture, make sure to schedule lots of face time with your remote engineers.
 It's not enough to simply communicate about projects, tasks, and goals — it's important to keep the human side of work at the forefront, so remote workers don't feel isolated or abandoned.
 Maintain the fabric of your team culture remotely, and you'll be ready for a smoother transition if/when you transition to in person work again.

 Pro tip: In our experience, the easiest way to stay connected to remote team members is through an accessible messaging app like Slack.
-We use Slack so much for our work that we've developed an intelligent Slackbot called Eddy that can make onboarding a breeze.
+That’s why we've developed an intelligent Slackbot called eddy that can make onboarding a breeze.